oneapi-src/level-zero-spec/scripts/core/INTRO.md

 In order to both expose the full capabilities of GPUs and remain supportable by other devices, the API definition is sub-divided into "Core" and "Extended".
 "Core" represents APIs that all fully cross-device while "Extended" represents APIs that are device-specific.
 All implementations must support "Core" APIs while "Extended" APIs are optional.
-An implementation will return "::${X}_ERROR_UNSUPPORTED" for any feature request not supported by that device.
+An implementation will return "::${X}_RESULT_ERROR_UNSUPPORTED" for any feature request not supported by that device.

 ${"##"} Installation
 The ${Xx} driver API is implemented within the ${x}.dll, which is copied on the system during installation of the device driver.